What is UGYG?

 Who is UGYG for?

-- Middle and High School students who want results.
-They feel frustrated and want to improve the systems they use to navigate school, be more efficient, get more out of their efforts, have more free time and less stress.
+- Age: Middle, High School and College students who have buy-in and want results for themselves, not for their parents or teachers.
+They feel frustrated and want to improve how they navigate school, be more efficient, get more out of their efforts, have more fun/free time and less stress.

-- Homework – Students who struggle with homework.
-It’s often missing, incomplete, late, lost, forgotten or nameless.
+- Homework – Students who struggle with homework: missing, incomplete, late, lost, forgotten or nameless.

-- Grades – Students whose grades do not reflect their ability or potential.
-Grades often suffer from missing and incomplete homework, late work, low quality work, not preparing for tests adequately, doing projects or writing papers at the last minute.
+- Grades – Students whose grades do not reflect ability or potential.
+Missing and incomplete homework, late work, low quality work, not preparing for tests adequately, doing projects or writing papers at the last minute.

 - Study skills – Students who want to learn how to study more effectively.